 6. Check out a winter festival

-In a normal year, there are plenty of winter festivals and events happening in and around Cleveland.
+There are plenty of winter festivals and events happening in and around Cleveland every year.

-For the holidays, many neighborhoods have their own Christmas/tree-lighting celebrations, including WinterLand downtown, Light Up Lakewood, Holiday Circlefest in University Circle, and Snow Day in Gordon Square.
+For the holidays, many neighborhoods have their own Christmas/tree-lighting celebrations, including WinterLand downtown, Light Up Lakewood, Holiday Circlefest in University Circle, and a Holiday Block Party at Crocker Park, among others.

-• Cleveland Kurentovanje – Slovenian cultural festival (February)
+- Cleveland Kurentovanje – Slovenian cultural festival (February/March)

 Looking for more info about these festivals and events?
 Check out our Cleveland Calendar!